IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The MX-5 Miata is Mazda’s zippy, 2-seat-convertible sports car.
 It comes as a traditional soft top and an RF (Retractable Fastback) model with a targa-top body configuration.
 The RF has fixed rear roof pillars and a power-retractable hardtop center roof panel in place of the regular Miata’s manual soft top.
 This diminishes the open-air feel somewhat, but allows for a bit more security and styling flair…and the RF has the same trunk capacity as the soft-top Miata.
 Trim levels on the soft-top model ascend through Sport, Club, and Grand Touring models; the RF model is available only in Club and Grand Touring trim.
 The lone Miata powertrain is a 2.0-liter 4-cylinder with 181 horsepower and 151 lb-ft of torque, paired with either a 6-speed manual or 6-speed automatic transmission.
-Available features include lane-departure warning, rear cross-traffic alert, blind-spot monitor, automatic high-beam control, Bluetooth connectivity, a navigation system, and the Mazda Connect infotainment system with a 7-inch touchscreen.
+Available features include lane-departure warning, rear cross-traffic alert, blind-spot monitor, low-speed automatic emergency braking, automatic high-beam control, Bluetooth connectivity, a navigation system, and the Mazda Connect infotainment system with a 7-inch touchscreen.

 VALUE IN CLASS

 Though the current-generation MX-5 Miata offers a level of sophistication and safety/technology features on par with most modern popularly priced cars, it stays true to the simple, lightweight, affordable, and “tossable” design philosophy that has been a Miata trademark since day one.
 If you’re looking for a sports car with ferocious acceleration, a Miata is not for you.
 However, if you appreciate an agile, well-balanced roadster that offers driving satisfaction that transcends brute horsepower—at a sticker price that doesn’t break the bank—the Miata is hard to beat.
 The RF adds hardtop security and versatility in exchange for a bit more weight and a higher sticker price.
-And, the horsepower infusion for 2019 makes all Miatas even more responsive and fun to drive.